 Update: The new ramps, stairs, and mini-high platforms were completed in early May 2020.
-Full project completion is expected in summer 2021.
+Final punch list items are currently being addressed and expected to be resolved in January 2022.

 2. Chelsea Station

 Scope: The MassDOT-led Silver Line Gateway Project was divided into two phases: Phase I, which has been completed, built 4 of 5 new Silver Line Bus Rapid Transit stops along abandoned Right of Way (ROW).
 Phase II relocates the existing inaccessible Chelsea Commuter Rail Station to the southwest, near the Market Basket supermarket and shopping area and the terminus of the new Chelsea Silver Line Gateway.
 The Commuter Rail station will feature two full-high 800'+ platforms, as well as canopies and benches.